Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

    ![](./Media/run.png)

- 1. Once after Excuting all the cell you need see the output as shown below
+ 1. Once after Excuting all the cell you need see the output as shown in below diagram.
     ![](./Media/output.png)

 ### Task 4: Run miyagi frontend locally